Family and Human Development

 Academic Preparation

-Students must have good knowledge of theories in either Sociology or Family and Human Development and Research Methods.
+Students must have good knowledge of theories in either Sociology or Family and Human Development and Research Methods when they start thesis work.
+We encourage student to get involved in research and internship experiences which can also lead to thesis topic ideas.

 Recommended Timeline